Jean-MarcHarvengt/hyperpetpico/README.md

 This project intents to upgrade the PET to a modern 6502 computer.<br>
 <br>
 Initially the purpose of the project was to offer VGA output to the PET.<br>
-At this point of time, the hyperpetpico project supports:<br>
+At this point of time, the HyperPET pico project supports:<br>
 * VGA output up to 640x200 (80 colums)
 * SID sound emulation
-* extended graphical modes supporting (640/320/256)x200 resolution in 256 colors.
+* extended graphical modes including (640/320/256)x200 resolutions in 256 colors.
-* 16 sprites (reusable up to 128)
+* 16 flippable sprites (reusable up to 128)
 * dual layers: 2 tiles layers or tiles+text with smooth scrolling
 * 320x200 bitmap mode (256 colors) on the lower layer
 * background color/raster colors